chec/commercejs-nextjs-demo-store/README.md

 CHEC_PUBLIC_KEY=your_public_API_key_here
 ```

 This file is meant to not be committed to source control and also will be hidden in file browsers.
-Be sure to add your .env containing your API key to .gitignore.
+Be sure to add your `.env` containing your API key to `.gitignore`.
 Lastly, commit your local repository to git.

 **STEP 4.** Run your development environment on http://localhost:3000.
 ```bash